The exposure triangle and ISO

-Photographers used to have to decide on our ISO when we decided what roll of film to put in the camera, and then shoot the next 24 or 36 shots at that ISO – i.e. until the roll of film was finished.
+Photographers used to have to decide on ISO when they decided what roll of film to put in the camera, and then shoot the next 24 or 36 shots at that ISO – i.e. until the roll of film was finished.

 I think the ability to change ISO so easily is what has added to the confusion.
-Too much choice can make a decision difficult – I take forever to make up my mind when we go to a restaurant that offers a large and varied menu.
+Too much choice can make a decision difficult.
+I take forever to make up my mind when we go to a restaurant that offers a large and varied menu.

 What happens when you adjust ISO?

 In a digital camera the sensor has replaced film as the element that captures light and converts it to an image.
-So, when you adjust the ISO you’re adjusting the sensitivity of the sensor to capture the light.
-A higher ISO of say 400 will capture more light than an ISO of 200, because it is twice as sensitive.
-What does that mean?
+So, when you adjust the ISO you’re adjusting the sensitivity of the sensor to the light.
+A higher ISO of say 400 will be more sensitive to light than an ISO of 200.

-If you have a car with headlights that come on automatically, you will have noticed that sometimes the headlights come on when it doesn’t seem necessary.
+If you have a car with headlights that come on automatically, you’ll have noticed that sometimes the headlights come on when it doesn’t seem necessary.
 The sensor has picked up that the light is below a certain level.
-If you’re in the UK, where winter is grey and dark, you will definitely have experienced this.
+If you’re in the UK, where winter is grey and dark, you’ll definitely have experienced this.

 In a normal home, with the normal number and size of windows, with curtains open, a good starting point is an ISO of 400.
 Outside, on a normal sunny day, a good starting point is 100 or 200.

 So an ISO of 400 might work now, but an hour from now something might have changed.
-There might be a few clouds in the sky, so there will be less light and you might need to change it to ISO 640 or more.
+There might be a few clouds in the sky.
+There’ll be less light and, if you want to keep aperture and shutter speed the same, you might need to change your ISO to 640 or more.

 Why not just set ISO to auto?

-Good question!
 It seems to make sense that, if the camera needs to adjust to “see” better, then why not leave it to the camera to decide on what it needs and set your ISO to auto?

 Paying attention to the exposure triangle and making decisions about ISO, aperture and shutter speed will train you to judge the light.

 This moment in a bird hide could not have been captured so effectively in auto.
-The youngest child is the focal point of the image, so ensuring that he is perfectly exposed draws the eye directly to him.
+The youngest child is the focal point of the image, so ensuring that he’s perfectly exposed draws the eye directly to him.
 The rest of the family is in shadow as they are not as close to the light.

 So, why not just set your ISO to 1200 and never worry about it again?
 Why all the faffing about with different ISO’s?

 Well, that would be easy.
-But – you knew there would be a but – there is a trade off with higher ISO settings.
+But – you knew there would be a but – there’s a trade off with higher ISO settings.
 The trade off is noise.

 Photography is all about control.
 Before you take the shot you decide what you want.
 Then you set your camera and go for it.
 Again, this all comes down to the exposure triangle.

 Setting ISO to add or avoid noise

-Maybe your subject matter is gritty and edgy and you want to add noise to add to the mood.
+Maybe your subject matter is gritty and edgy and you want to noise to add to the mood.
 On the other hand, maybe you want your image to be as sleek as possible, so you want absolutely no noise.

-High ISO = noise
+High ISO = more noise

-Low ISO = no noise
+Low ISO = less noise

 It works exactly the same way as your sound system – turn it up for more noise.

-We want low ISO.
+We want a low ISO.